vlele/aks/Resource-Quota/README.md

 3) Run the following command to create a Pod that has one Container.
 The Container manifest specifies a memory request of 600 MiB and a memory limit of 800 MiB.
 These satisfy the minimum and maximum memory constraints imposed by the LimitRange.:
 > kubectl create -f memory-constraints-pod.yaml --namespace=constraints-mem-example

-4) Verify that the Pod’s Container is running:
+4) Verify that the Pod’s Container status is running:
 > kubectl get pod constraints-mem-demo --namespace=constraints-mem-example

 5) View detailed information about the Pod: